 Conversely, a decline in the price of a key input like oil will shift the SRAS curve to the right, providing an incentive for more to be produced at every given price level for outputs.
 From 1985 to 1986, for example, the average price of crude oil fell by almost half, from $24 a barrel to $12 a barrel.
 Similarly, from 1997 to 1998, the price of a barrel of crude oil dropped from $17 per barrel to $11 per barrel.
 In both cases, the plummeting oil price led to a situation like that which we presented earlier in Figure 24.7 (a), where the outward shift of SRAS to the right allowed the economy to expand, unemployment to fall, and inflation to decline.

 Along with energy prices, two other key inputs that may shift the SRAS curve are the cost of labor, or wages, and the cost of imported goods that we use as inputs for other products.
 In these cases as well, the lesson is that lower prices for inputs cause SRAS to shift to the right, while higher prices cause it to shift back to the left.
 Note that, unlike changes in productivity, changes in input prices do not generally cause LRAS to shift, only SRAS.

 The aggregate supply curve can also shift due to shocks to input goods or labor.
 For example, an unexpected early freeze could destroy a large number of agricultural crops, a shock that would shift the AS curve to the left since there would be fewer agricultural products available at any given price.

 Similarly, shocks to the labor market can affect aggregate supply.
 An extreme example might be an overseas war that required a large number of workers to cease their ordinary production in order to go fight for their country.
-In this case, aggregate supply would shift to the left because there would be fewer workers available to produce goods at any given price.
+In this case, SRAS and LRAS would both shift to the left because there would be fewer workers available to produce goods at any given price.